 Val Thorens, France

-This is Europe’s highest major resort with slopes that reach up to 3,200m.
-Offering snowsure slopes right through to May, it is part of the 600-kilometre Three Valleys ski area.
+This is Europe’s highest major resort, with slopes that reach up to 3,200m.
+Offering snowsure slopes right through to May, it is part of the 600-kilometer Three Valleys ski area.

 St. Anton, Austria

-We find this resort town a bit of a ski factory so if you have the budget, stay instead at the Aurelio in Lech which is 20 minutes drive away and much prettier.
-However, if budgets won’t stretch to Lech, St. Anton has slopes which range from 1,304-2,450m and an excellent snow record.
+We find this resort town a bit of a ski factory, so if you have the budget, stay instead at the Aurelio in Lech, which is a 20 minute drive away and much prettier.
+However, if budgets won’t stretch to Lech, St. Anton has slopes that range from 1,304-2,450m and an excellent snow record.
 It offers skiing from late November through to early May with many north-facing slopes.

-Stay at the Tannenhof Hotel in the centre of town.
-This seven-suite luxury retreat offers a spa with a large indoor pool overlooking the mountains, and superb cuisine served in your suite, on your terrace.
+Stay at the Tannenhof Hotel in the center of town.
+This seven-suite luxury retreat offers a spa with a large indoor pool overlooking the mountains, and superb cuisine served in your suite on your terrace.
 Book a stay here through our Luxury Travel Concierge for extra free benefits.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.